cityofaustin/atd-data-lake/docs/appendix_s3.md

 s3.Bucket('atd-data-lake-raw').upload_file('/tmp/hello.txt', '2018/01/test_file3.txt')
 ```

-The documentation at https://dluo.me/s3databoto3 has further examples on writing and reading, while using pandas.
+The documentation at https://dluo.me/s3databoto3 has further examples on writing and reading, while using Pandas.
 Also it has information on how to iterate over all objects under specific directories, which can be very handy for seeing what all is already present in S3.
+(Note that in the "atd-data-lake" project, we don't iterate through S3; rather, we maintain a catalog accessed through PostgREST that can hold metadata and searchable parameters for all entries in S3 and other published locations.)

 ## Reading from S3
-Using the example of "2018/07/05/bt/Austin_bt_07-05-2018.txt" in the "atd-data-lake-raw" bucket, reading that into pandas:
+Using the example of "2018/07/05/bt/Austin_bt_07-05-2018.txt" in the "atd-data-lake-raw" bucket, reading that into Pandas:

 ```python
 import boto3